 Stages of drying

 Traditional sun-drying method is adopted for removing the moisture from fishes.
 Drying process usually begins after the withdrawal of monsoon i.e. August and continues up to May (illustration 2).
 At the initial stage, fishes are washed, cleaned and then graded in accord to species, size and quality.
 Smaller fishes remain mixed with the stock and are sorted out after drying.
 But important species like Bombay duck, ribbon fish, mackerel etc. are sorted before drying.
 After grading, fishes are kept in a cemented tank for salting.
 Usually, 30-35 kg salt is mixed with 100 kg of fish.
 Salted fishes are left for about 3-4 hours before transferring them into different drying units (Samad et al. 2009).
-During the first phase of drying process, the water on the surface of the fish evaporates.
-The rate of drying depends on surface area of the fish (size), the speed of air movement over the fish and relative humidity of the air.
-In the second phase, the drying rate depends upon- a) the nature of the fish- fat in fish flesh retards water movement; b) fish shape- the thicker the fish, the longer the time of drying; c) temperature- drying will proceed more rapidly at higher temperatures and d) water content- the higher the water content, the longer the time of drying (Clucas, 1982).
 In each khoti, the drying yard has concrete floor whereas in many cases the ground is covered by straw sheets and tarpaulins in order to spread the fishes.
 Both sun-drying and salting (curing) are accomplished in the same area.
 Fishes are turned over at regular intervals to quicken the drying mechanism.
 Notably, some pesticides and preservatives like Dash, Ostad, Forent-10, EPC-powder, Dursban and Doom are applied for avoiding infestations into fishes (Samanta et al. 2016) (figure 5).
 Also, fishes are hung in the bamboo structure for fast dehydration.
 It takes almost 3 to 7 days for complete drying and after that, the dried fishes are stored into the jute bag, locally called “chat bosta”.
 Fishes are now ready to be purchased by the “paikers or beparis” (traders) from the khoti owners.
 Every khoti also produces fish meal from the trash fishes like lobster, squid, cuttle fish or from different crabs and raw fishes which are of low market price.
 During the phase of fish meal preparation, the trash fishes are spread with the help of a locally made wooden tool known as pata.
 After drying, the trash fish is ground and sieved within large mesh sized (3.0-4.0 cm) “chaluni” and small mesh sized (0.5-2.0 cm) chaluni respectively (Payra et al. 2016).